VidunderGunder/weather-app/README.md

 > Keep going while the dependencies install

-Create an [OpenWeatherMap account](https://home.openweathermap.org/users/sign_up) and get an API key
+[Create an OpenWeatherMap account](https://home.openweathermap.org/users/sign_up) and get an API key

+[Provision a PostgreSQL database with Railway](https://railway.app/new) and get the database URL

 In the project root, create a `.env` file with the following, and replace all `...`'s with your corresponding API keys: